maurojava/nbpfcrudgen-derby_sample_mod-wildfly-with-theme_selector/README.md

 Wildfly server.
 Database  mysql named derby_sample_mod.

-At generated web app with Primefaces Crud Gennerator i have added functionality to  select a Theme at runtime to change the look of Web app.
+At generated web app with Primefaces Crud Generator i have added functionality to  select a Theme at runtime to change the look of Web app.

 So i added at web.xml the following context-param: